carmenere/easy-manuals/rust/language/attributes.md

 <br>

-There are 2 kinds of attributes:
+There are 2 types of attributes:
 - **inner** attributes;
 - **outer** attributes.